tarwn/lessthandot-hugo/blogs/content/posts/2013-01-05-creating-mongodb-as-a-service.md

 Welcome to the MongoDB shell.

-For interactive help, type “help”.
+For interactive help, type "help".

 For more comprehensive documentation, see